The Three Sisters by Anton Chekhov

 Hold Your Hour and Have Another by Brendan Behan

-Les Nuits de Paris by Restif de la Bretonne, with an Introduction by Jacques Barzun, translated by Linda Asher, by Eileen Fertig
+Les Nuits de Paris by Restif de la Bretonne, with an Introduction by Jacques Barzun, translated by Linda Asher and Eileen Fertig

 The Discarded Image by C.S.
 Lewis